bbauska/Coursera-Bootstrap/readme.md

 To do that, at the prompt, type npm install gulp \--save-dev.

-Once we have completed these two, it\'s time to go ahead and configure our Gulp tasks.
+Once we have completed these two, it&apos;s time to go ahead and configure our Gulp tasks.

 Before we do that, our next step, we will install the Gulp Sass plug-in